-Q1- Quantitative-Reasoning-Intensive Courses: Mathematical thinking is the primary focus of study.
+- Q1- Quantitative-Reasoning-Intensive Courses: Mathematical thinking is the primary focus of study.
 Q1 courses emphasize the mathematical structures underlying various phenomena.
 Although focused on mathematical reasoning, Q1 courses provide ample opportunities for investigating diverse applications of the concepts discussed.
-These courses draw rich connections among different areas of mathematical concepts and procedures.
+These courses draw rich connections among different areas of mathematics.
+In a Q1 course, the majority of class time is spent on mathematical concepts and procedures.
 Students work on mathematics during virtually every class session.
 The quality of their mathematical work is the major criterion for evaluating student performance in the course.
-Examples of Q1 courses are MATH 2215 Calculus I; GNM 1125 Algebraic Problem Solving; and

-CSIS 1206 Statistics I.

-Q2 - Quantitative-Reasoning-Across-the-Disciplines: In a Q2 course, the focus is on disciplinary or interdisciplinary content outside of mathematics.
+Examples of Q1 courses are MATH 2215 Calculus I; GNM 1125 Algebraic Problem Solving; and CSIS 1206 Statistics I. - Q2 Quantitative-Reasoning-Across-the-Disciplines: In a Q2 course, the focus is on disciplinary or interdisciplinary content outside of mathematics.

 Quantitative reasoning is used as a tool for understanding this content.
 Q2 courses feature applications that use real-world data and situations; applying a quantitative perspective to the concepts in the course results in a fuller understanding of both the disciplinary concepts and the mathematical concepts.
 In a Q2 course, at least 20 percent of class time involves quantitative reasoning.
 Students are expected to demonstrate their ability to apply mathematical ideas to the course content.
 Both mastery of disciplinary content and quantitative proficiency are used to evaluate student performance.
 Examples of Q2 courses include ARTV 2121 Black and White Photography, and CHEM 2110 Chemistry I.

-The Race and Racism Education Requirement
+The Race and/or Racism Education Requirement

-Beginning in fall 2021, all matriculated students must complete two courses in Race and Racism Education, earning a C or better for courses designated as R1: Race and Racism Intensive courses and a D or better in courses designated as R2: Race and Racism Education-Across-the-Curriculum.
+Beginning in fall 2021, all matriculated students must complete two courses in Race and Racism Education, at least one of which must be an R1.
+Students are required to earn a C or better for courses designated as R1: Race and Racism Intensive courses and a D or better in courses designated as R2: Race and Racism Education-Across-the-Curriculum.

-Transfer students are expected to meet the Race and Racism Education requirement.
+Transfer students also are expected to meet the Race and Racism Education Requirement.
 Up to one transfer course in Race and Racism Education can be credited as an R1 or R2 course and counted toward the requirement.
 The second course must be completed at Stockton.

-Stockton courses that carry fewer than four credits or transfer courses that carry fewer than three credits do not count toward the Race and Racism Education requirement.
+Stockton courses that carry fewer than four credits or transfer courses that carry fewer than three credits do not count toward the Race and Racism Education Requirement.

-R1 and R2 courses may simultaneously fulfill the Race and Racism Education requirement and other graduation and/or program requirements (i.e. serving as an R1/R2 course as well as a G course requirement, AVHI requirement, W2 requirement, or program course, etc.).
+R1 and R2 courses may simultaneously fulfill the Race and Racism Education Requirement and other graduation and program requirements (i.e. serving as an R1/R2 course as well as a G course requirement, AVHI requirement, W2 requirement, or program course, etc.).

-Race and Racism Education-Designated Courses
+Race and/or Racism Education-Designated Courses

-Stockton offers a variety of program and general studies courses at all levels that are Race and Racism Education-designated courses.
-These include Race and Racism Education intensive courses (R1) and Race and Racism Education-Across-the-Curriculum courses (R2).
+Stockton offers a variety of Program and General Studies courses at all levels that are Race and Racism Education-designated courses.
+These include Race and/or Racism Education intensive courses (R1) and Race and Racism Education-Across-the-Curriculum courses (R2).
 The designation R1 or R2 indicates the role and function of the study of race and racism education in the course, not the degree of course difficulty.